 - Combine all ingredients (except optional garnishes) in a medium bowl, stirring to thoroughly combine.

-- Microwave for approximately 3 minutes (the exact power at wattage of microwave ovens varies), until hot.
+- Microwave for approximately 3 minutes (the exact power and wattage of microwave ovens varies), until hot.

 - Serve with optional garnishes as desired.

 Make-ahead tip: You can mix all the ingredients together up to a day ahead, and then heat this just before serving.
 It also reheats well for meal prep and leftovers throughout the week.